Some Americans spurn masks as their hometowns become covid-19 hot spots

 What Birx witnessed dismayed her.

-Burgum has endorsed masks but declined to impose a statewide mandate, saying Monday that the decision to wear a face covering is a personal decision.
+Burgum has endorsed masks but declined to impose a statewide mandate, saying Monday that the decision to wear a face covering is a personal one.
 He did join Birx in calling for more widespread testing, and on his Twitter account, he cited her view that “more people need to wear masks, socially distance & slow the spread.”

 The state reported 889 new infections Tuesday and 15 additional deaths, bringing the cumulative death toll to 481, three-fourths of them in the past eight weeks.

-“North Dakota has the highest covid death rate per capita in the world right now,” said Christopher Murray, the director of the Institute for Health Metrics and Evaluation at the University of Washington, referring to deaths in the past week.
+“North Dakota has the highest covid death rate per capita in the world right now,” said Christopher Murray, director of the Institute for Health Metrics and Evaluation at the University of Washington, referring to deaths in the past week.
 At the same time, he said, data compiled from Facebook indicates that the state has the lowest mask-wearing rate in the United States, between 45 and 49 percent.

 It is unusual to see a place where the virus is having such a dire impact making such limited efforts to stop it, he said.